 A report will be emailed to teachers after the hike to be completed and returned to the Ice Age Trail Alliance office, along with a transportation invoice(s)*.

 - Hike location and miles hiked;

 - Two high resolution photos that can be used publicly.

 *A reimbursement check will be issued to the school once the post field experience report is complete and an invoice has been received by the Ice Age Trail Alliance.

-In addition to the toolkit referenced above, the Ice Age Trail Alliance offers teachers this suite of resources:
+In addition to the toolkit referenced above, the Ice Age Trail Alliance offers teachers and hike leaders this suite of resources: